 She has three times been honored as the NESCAC Coach of the Year, taking home the honors in 1997, 2000 and 2010.

 Raunecker graduated from Middlebury College in 1992 with a degree in environmental biology.
 While at Middlebury, she played on the women's varsity basketball team, serving as the team's captain her senior year.
 During her final season, Raunecker led the team to the ECAC Championship and was named the tournament's Most Valuable Player.
-She also holds Middlebury College records for best free throw percentage in a season and in a career.
+She also holds Middlebury College records for best free throw percentage in a season and for a career.